How it worksPricing

 Who Should Choose StudyPDF

-• Anyone who wants to save time by having AI generate flashcards
+• Anyone who wants to save time by having AI generate flashcards from their actual course

 • STEM students who need math and formula support on cards